Category:

 I think it is important to understanding this specific bias distinguished from one that arise from actually taking the changes themselves into consideration.

-If it is not, the data could be misinterpreted due to the fact that the person's judgement of the change itself could come to a conclusion that may appear to support the status quo, i.e., "I like x brand the way it is so don't want it changed." (would qualify, because I am showing a bias for the current thing based on not wanting to take a chance on losing the current product as it is), vs. "I don't like corn syrup as much as sugar so don't want them to change their current (sugar) recipe." (would not, as this is a preference based on what is actually being changed and what biases I may have on the ingredients themselves rather then on simply the current vs changed).
+If it is not, the data could be misinterpreted due to the fact that the person's judgment of the change itself could come to a conclusion that may appear to support the status quo, i.e., "I like x brand the way it is so don't want it changed." (would qualify, because I am showing a bias for the current thing based on not wanting to take a chance on losing the current product as it is), vs. "I don't like corn syrup as much as sugar so don't want them to change their current (sugar) recipe." (would not, as this is a preference based on what is actually being changed and what biases I may have on the ingredients themselves rather then on simply the current vs changed).